 First of all, there are many similarities between BillionGraves and Find A Grave, but it’s what we do differently that really sets BillionGraves apart.
-To better explain, we decided to write two posts.

 This blog post focuses on how the differences between BillionGraves and Find A Grave impact research for genealogists and family historians.

 As a researcher, it is important to understand who BillionGraves and Find a Grave